Diabetes Care Instructions for Authors

 Please include the latest set of files with your revision(s), including the most recent set of all table and figure files.

 To make new research readily available to subscribers, Diabetes Care publishes original research articles online ahead of print.
-For detailed information on publish-ahead-of-print articles, see Section 2.2 of Policies.
+For detailed information on publish-ahead-of-print articles, see Section 2.2.
+Prepublication of Research Articles.